mikebrady/shairport-sync/BUILD.md

 ```
 Reboot for these changes to take effect.

-Next, install the packages that are needed for Shairport Sync and NQPTP:
+Next, install the packages that are needed for Shairport Sync and NQPTP.
+If you will be using using `--with-sndio` instead of `--with-alsa` -- see below -- you can omit the `alsa-utils` package.

+If you are building Shairport Sync for AirPlay 2, install the following packages:
 ```
 # pkg install git autotools pkgconf popt libconfig openssl alsa-utils libsoxr \
       libplist libsodium ffmpeg e2fsprogs-libuuid vim
 ```

 If you are building classic Shairport Sync, the list of packages is shorter:
 ```
-# pkg install git autotools pkgconf popt libconfig openssl alsa-utils libsoxr
+# pkg install git autotools pkgconf popt libconfig openssl alsa-utils ffmpeg
 ```
 ## 3. Build
 ### NQPTP